The JD Program requires the completion of 83 credits. Please review the Program Requirements for more details.

 Faculty members may establish a higher standard of regular attendance than that described above, and may also take this higher standard of attendance, class participation, and the quality of class performance into account in determining the student’s grade as long as the faculty member has, during the first week of classes, announced an intention to do so or has included that intention in the syllabus or other class materials distributed in the first week of class.

 The student’s obligation to be in regular attendance derives both from faculty rule and the rule of state bar examiners.
 As a prerequisite to a student’s admission to the bar, the Dean must certify to state boards of law examiners that the student has been in regular attendance.
 The Law School must be the student’s principal commitment during each semester.
 Extensive employment is disfavored because of its tendency to interfere with the student’s academic life at the Law School.
-In no event may a student devote more than 20 hours in any week to such employment during the semester.
+In accordance with Law School rules, in no event may a student devote more than 20 hours in any week to such employment during the semester.

 Students must complete six full-time semesters (see page 3 for Full-Time Status) within five years of their initial registration at and through the Law School unless extended or modified by the Vice Dean or vote of the Executive Committee consistent with ABA and Court rules.
 This requirement is a prerequisite to receipt of the Juris Doctor (JD) degree.
 Certification of attendance and graduation is a prerequisite for admission to the bar examination.